Survivor: Borneo: Contestants

 There were 16 contestants, divided into two tribes, Pagong and Tagi.
 After six contestants were eliminated, the tribes were merged to form one tribe, Rattana.
 The final seven eliminated contestants made up the jury that decided who would be the winner.
 Below is a list of the participants of the series.

 Future appearances

 Rudy Boesch, Richard Hatch, Susan Hawk, and Jenna Lewis returned to Survivor for Survivor: All-Stars.
 Gervase Peterson returned for Survivor: Blood vs. Water alongside his niece, Marissa.
 Kelly Wiglesworth returned for Survivor: Cambodia.
+Jenna Lewis (now Lewis-Dougherty) is set to compete on Survivor 50: In the Hands of Fans.

-Outside of Survivor, the Borneo cast have made many appearances on other TV programs and film.
-Richard Hatch, Susan Hawk, Sean Kenniff, Ramona Gray, Gretchen Cordy, and Joel Klug all competed on a special edition of NBC's The Weakest Link.
+Outside of Survivor, Richard Hatch, Susan Hawk, Sean Kenniff, Ramona Gray, Gretchen Cordy, and Joel Klug competed on a special edition of NBC's The Weakest Link.
 Susan Hawk and Gervase Peterson made an appearance on Big Brother 2.
-Colleen Haskell appeared in a lead role in 2001 film The Animal opposite actor Rob Schneider.
 Hatch competed in the 11th season of The Apprentice (known as the fourth season of The Celebrity Apprentice) and appeared on the 17th season of The Biggest Loser.
+In 2024, Hatch competed on the second season of House of Villains.